netbuffalo/RemoteIRF/README.md

 3. Using a browser, go to `http://localhost:8888/remocon/login` and you'll see login page.

-   Default username: admin
+   Default username - admin
-   Default username: password
+   Default password - password

 4. Follow the guidelines to understand application.